[GP of Kazan]Fast Spanning Tree

 Solution

-Let's call a tuple ready if the sum of weights of the connected components of its two endpoints are $\ge s$ (and the tuple isnt already used).
-We dont have to care about whether $a$ and $b$ are in the same component because we can just skip it if they are.
+Let's call a tuple ready if the sum of weights of the connected components of its two endpoints are s (and the tuple isnt already used).
+We dont have to care about whether a and b are in the same component because we can just skip it if they are.
 Obviously if a tuple is ready it will always be ready.
 Basically, if we can maintain the set of tuples that are ready we can solve the problem.

 So now, we have to maintain operations of: